Who is the Lord-Lieutenant of County Londonderry?

 The Lord-Lieutenant appoints a Deputy Lieutenant to be his or her Vice Lord-Lieutenant.
 They remain in office following the demise or retirement of the Lord-Lieutenant and until a new Lord-Lieutenant is appointed.
 The position of Vice Lord-Lieutenant of County Londonderry is currently held by Professor Gerry McKenna DL, MRIA.

-Professor McKenna is Senior Vice President at the Royal Irish Academy and a former Vice Chancellor and President of the University of Ulster.
+Professor McKenna is a past Senior Vice President of the Royal Irish Academy and Vice Chancellor Emeritus and President of the University of Ulster.
 He is a Board member and chair of the Finance Committee of the Order of Mary Servite Trust and chair of Benburb Priory Library and Museum.

 The Vice Lord-Lieutenant stands in the place of the Lord-Lieutenant as Her Majesty’s representative when the Lord-Lieutenant is absent, sick or otherwise unable to act.